damianhakert/damianhakert.github.io/source/_posts/2015-01-09-gitlab-community-forum.markdown

 ## Forum structure

-For better organization, we have added some [categories][] which you can choose from, when starting a topic.
+For better organization, we have added some [categories][] which you can choose from when starting a topic.
 If you feel your post falls under a category that doesn't exist yet, you can report it [here][catreport].

 When posting, you can use either bbcode or the well known markdown to format